Numerically trivial automorphisms of Enriques surfaces in characteristic $2$: Cohomologically trivial automorphisms

 \begin{proof} Let $g \in \Aut_{\ct}(S)$ and assume that $g$ has order $2^n$ if $S$ is supersingular.
 Note that, by definition, $g$ preserves all half-fibers on $S$.
 We will show that there is a $U_{[2]}$-pair such that $g$ satisfies the conditions of Corollary \ref{criterion}.
 Note that $g$ preserves all half-fibers and $(-2)$-curves, since it is cohomologically trivial, so it suffices to find a $(-2)$-curve, which is contained in two simple fibers of genus one fibrations forming a $U_{[2]}$-pair.

-Take a $c$-degenerate $U_{[10]}$-sequence on $S$ with $c$ maximal.
-If $3 \leq c \leq 9$, then there is a $(-2)$-curve $R$ in this sequence such that $F.R = 0$ for at least $3$ half-fibers $F$ in the sequence.
-Now, Lemma \ref{nocommon} shows that $R$ is contained in a simple fiber of two pencils $|2F_1|$ and $|2F_2|$.
-By Corollary \ref{criterion}, $g$ is the bielliptic involution associated to $|2F_1 + 2F_2|$.
+Take a $c$-degenerate $U_{[10]}$-sequence on $S$ with $c$ maximal, i.e. $c = \nd(S)$.
+Since we assumed that $S$ is not extra-special, we have $c = \nd(S) \geq 3$ by definition.
+If $c \leq 9$, then there is a $(-2)$-curve $R$ in this sequence such that $F_i.R = 0$ for at least $3$ half-fibers $F_1,F_2$ and $F_3$ in the sequence (see Remark \ref{-2curves}).
+Now, Lemma \ref{nocommon} shows that $R$ is contained in at most one of the half-fibers $F_1,F_2$ and $F_3$.
+Therefore, without loss of generality, $R$ is contained in a simple fiber of the two pencils $|2F_1|$ and $|2F_2|$.
+Since $g$ preserves $R$, $g$ is the bielliptic involution associated to $|2F_1 + 2F_2|$ by Corollary \ref{criterion}.
 In particular, $g$ is unique.

 If $c = 10$, assume that one of the half-fibers, say $F_1$, is reducible.
 Then, by Lemma \ref{nocommon}, for every $F_i$ in the sequence, all but one component of $F_1$ is contained in simple fibers of $|2F_i|$.
 Hence, we find some component $R$ with $R.F_i = 0$ for at least $3$ half-fibers and the same argument as before applies.